To create a prosperous, sustainable, vibrant and healthy Northern Australia.

 Identifying new models and approaches and building an industry ready skilled workforce in the fields of agriculture, food and/or health industries.

-The white paper on developing Northern Australia was released on 18 June 2015 and included $75 million over 10 years to establish a Cooperative research centre for developing Northern Australia (CRCNA).
+The White Paper on developing Northern Australia was released on 18 June 2015 and included $75 million over ten years to establish a Cooperative Research Centre for Developing Northern Australia (CRCNA).
 The CRCNA is a core element of the Australian Government’s agenda for developing the north.

-On 20 February 2017, the Australian Government announced the appointment of the inaugural CRCNA Board and in April 2016 announced Townsville would host the CRCNA’s Head Office.
+On 20 February 2017, the Australian Government appointed the inaugural CRCNA Board and in April 2016 announced Townsville would host the CRCNA’s Head Office.